-Hamlet’s Blackberry (Amazon link) is a book by William Powers which has a lot to say about simple living.
-Subtitled A Practical Philosophy for Building a Good Life in the Digital Age, it talks about how hard it can be to be away from your online connections, through cellphones and computers both.
+Hamlet’s BlackBerry: A Practical Philosophy for Building a Good Life in the Digital Age is a book by William Powers which has a lot to say about simple living.
+It talks about how hard it can be to be away from your online connections, through cellphones and computers both.
 And how easy it is for us to skip from one thing to another so quickly that we never have time to concentrate.

 I didn’t realize how bad it can be out there in the big world!
 Living in a remote small town and having a home business that rarely involves any kind of clients, Kelly and I are pretty insulated.